 A simple tagline helps to let people know why they should choose you.
 I know it can be tough narrowing it down to a few words.
 Try thinking about the greatest benefit you provide to patients and how it can be communicated in a phrase that is positive and memorable.

-Remember to have multiple versions of your logo designed for various usages based on space (vertical, horizontal, and square) and color (full color, black and white, and dark background).
-You’ll also need various file formats for print, online, and to supply to vendors for signs and branded giveaway items.
+Remember to have multiple versions of your final dental logo designed for various usages based on space (vertical, horizontal, and square) and color (full color, black and white, and dark background).
+You’ll also need various file formats for print, online, and to supply to vendors for your dental office sign and branded giveaway items.